terror/hush/README.md

 ## hush

-**hush** is a browser extension that lets you easily convert speech to text.
+**hush** is a browser extension that lets you easily convert speech to text, powered by Whisper and WebGPU.

 ## Installation